Melzar/onion-architecture-boilerplate/README.md

 #### Seeds

-TODO
+Used for local development or testing - it's just data for specific use cases which can be also used for dev environment where QA's can test specific endpoints or screens.
+It's also useful as start data for local development especially when you are working as a full stack.

 ### STILL TODO

-* Provide more complex examples working with repositories - ( working with transactions etc )
+* Cleanup controller methods ( paths, actions etc )
+* Provide future proof dependency module structure
-* Prepare FP version of architecture
+* Prepare FP version of architecture - separate repo
-* Introduce Graphql and integration with inversify-graphQL
+* Introduce Graphql and integration with inversify-graphQL - separate repo
 * Add fixtures readme and examples with tests integration
 * Add unit tests examples for boilerplate
 * Add database tests examples
 * Resolve TODO's comments
-* Cleanup and see what can be moved to .env
-* Add mutational testing
-* Add mapping for Application core layer?
 * On complete update `CHANGELOG.MD` and tag v1

 ### KNOWN ISSUES